RedHatGov/hattrick/README.md

 $ ansible-playbook -i inventory/inventory.yml -e @vars/vars.yml playbooks/hattrick/idm-teardown.yml
 ```

-## To Deploy the RHEL Local Content Server (Repos, Registry, NFS) on a RHEL+KVM hypervisor
+## To deploy the RHEL Local Content Server (Repos, Registry, NFS) on a RHEL+KVM hypervisor

 1. Follow the instructions above for Cloning and configuring the repository
 2. Run the content playbook